Five Problems Outdated Computer Equipment Will Cause

 Out of Warranty

 New hardware will almost always come with a warranty from the manufacturer.
 In the event that anything fails, it will be replaced free of charge.
-Depending on how the purchase agreement and warranty is written, it will also cover same-day delivery and installation of any parts that are required.
+Depending on how the purchase agreement and warranty is written, it will also cover same-day delivery.
+As well as installation of any parts that are required.

 This can help to dramatically reduce the costs associated with any hardware issues that may arise.
 It can also help to ensure any outages that do happen will last for as little time as possible.
-The manufacturer will either send out a technician to fix it, or get the part to your technicians as quickly as possible to meet the warranty obligations.
+The manufacturer will send out a technician to fix it.
+Or get the part to your technicians as quickly as possible to meet the warranty obligations.

 Advancements in technology don’t just make computers faster and more powerful, but also efficient.
 Keeping up with the latest equipment will help ensure your data center is operating at a maximized performance.

-In addition to benefits from more advanced power reduction technologies, your equipment will also be operating at peak efficiency while it is newer.
+In addition to benefits from more advanced power reduction technologies, your equipment will operate at peak efficiency.
 As hardware ages, it becomes less and less efficient.
 This can happen as fans wear out, collection of dust, and other issues associated with hardware getting older.

-While this type of thing may not be a huge concern when talking about individual PCs or even servers, it can add up to huge savings in energy usage when looking at an entire data center.
+While this may not be a huge concern when talking about individual PCs or servers, it can add up to huge savings.
+In energy usage when looking at an entire data center.

 Unable to Meet Minimum Requirements for Software